firedrakeproject/firedrake/.github/PULL_REQUEST_TEMPLATE/bug_fix_or_feature.md

 - [ ] No bad "code smells"
 - [ ] No issues in parallel
 - [ ] No CI issues (excessive parallelism/memory usage/time/warnings generated)
-- [ ] Upstream/dependent branches are ready
+- [ ] Upstream/dependent branches and PRs are ready

 Feel free to add reviewers if you know there is someone who is already aware of this work.